Construction Management - BSc (Hons)

 After completing this course, you will have a broad range of knowledge of the legal, technical, managerial, economic, social and environmental aspects of construction projects, and be able to confidently manage both commercial and civil engineering projects.

-It’s an exciting time to study construction in Birmingham – the city is undergoing huge regeneration.
+- Study at the heart of Birmingham’s regeneration - It’s an exciting time to study in Birmingham as it undergoes a huge regeneration.
 The Big City Plan, a 20-year vision covering every aspect of the built environment, is creating innovative redevelopments and opportunities.

-You will have the opportunity to take part in international competitions such as the Associated Schools of Construction (ASC) Design and Build competition, giving you an opportunity to apply your skills to real-life projects.
-Our students have an impressive track record in these competitions and have had the opportunity to travel to competitions in locations across the world including Dallas, Texas.
+- Access to international competitions - Apply your skills to real-life projects in competitions such as the Associated Schools of Construction (ASC) Design and Build competition.
+Our students have an impressive track record in these competitions and have travelled to locations across the world to take part, including Dallas, Texas.

 Our students have gone on to work with companies such as: